 St. Anne’s is located on 32 acres, right on the shore of Lake Champlain overlooking the Adirondack Mountains.
 In addition to the shrine chapel, there are several rustic grottos dedicated to the Saints, a peaceful nature walk, and a picnic area.
 A cafe is open on Sundays in July and August and the gift shop is open daily.

 Step back in time and explore one of the oldest known coral reefs in the world!
 Lake Champlain was once part of a tropical sea, and the fossilized plants and animals at the Chazy Reef are approximately 480 million years old.
 The Chazy Reef is just part of a 1,000-mile ridge from the ancient Iapetus Ocean that extends from Newfoundland to Tennessee.

 You can visit two preserves on Isle La Motte, the 20-acre Fisk Quarry Preserve and the 83-acre Goodsell Ridge Preserve.
 Walk the trails and look for fossils on a self-guided tour.
 Ample signage will guide you on your search, thanks to Isle La Motte Preservation Trust.
 Guided tours are offered during the summer months.

-During my recent visit, I was fortunate enough to check out the Walk Through Time Exhibit, which features 80 colorfully illustrated panels set up along a 4,600-foot trail and depicting the 4.6-billion-year history of life on earth.
+During my recent visit, I was fortunate enough to check out the Walk Through Time Exhibit, which features 80 colorfully illustrated panels set up along a 4,600-foot trail depicting the 4.6-billion-year history of life on earth.